FabianEspitia-it/ExtensionUNAL-DJANGO/README.md

 # UNAL EXTENSION (Is'nt Responsive)

-This is a University project made with the Django Framework that tries to representante the National University Extension module.
+This is a University project built with the Django Framework that tries to representante the National University Extension module.
 This is the Databases final project.

 ## Tech Stack